mzabani/codd/docs/DATABASE-EQUALITY.md

 ## <a name='Whatdoescoddchecksum'></a>What does codd checksum?
  For a more thorough - but a bit drafty and _not necessarily up to date_ - description of what is checksummed, see [SCHEMA-MAPPINGS.md](SCHEMA-MAPPINGS.md).
 What follows is an incomplete list of what currently is checksummed, **but be aware** that not all pertinent attributes are necessarily included:

-- Tables, columns, CHECK constraints, FKs, indexes and other constraints
+- Tables, columns, CHECK constraints, FKs, indexes, and other constraints
 - Indexes
-- Sequences (although their _RESTART_ value are not currently checked)
+- Sequences (although their _RESTART_ value is not currently checked)
 - Functions, operators and VIEWs
 - Triggers
 - Row Level Security